schemathesis/action/README.md

     api-name: 'payments-api'
     # OPTIONAL.
 List of Schemathesis checks to run.
 Defaults to `all`
     checks: 'not_a_server_error'
     # OPTIONAL.
-Whether you'd like to see the results in a Web UI in Schemathesis.io
+Whether you'd like to see the results in a Web UI
     # Defaults to `true`
     report: 'true'
     # OPTIONAL.
 Maximum time in seconds to wait on the API schema availability
     wait-for-schema: '30'
     # OPTIONAL.
 Maximum number of generated examples for each endpoint
     max-examples: 50
     # OPTIONAL.
 Specify which version of Schemathesis should be used.
-Defaults to `latest`
+    # Defaults to `latest`
     version: 'latest'
     # OPTIONAL.
 Extra arguments to pass to Schemathesis
     args: '-D negative'